kyliecharlotte/personal/README.md

     To view my personal site, go to: https://kyliecharlotte.github.io/personal/
   </p>
   <p>
-    If you have any questions, feel free to reach out!
+    I am happy to provide access to a school project showcasing work with MySQL and PHP if there is interest (the SQL server is not continuously running).
+If you have any questions about my site, feel free to reach out!
   </p>
   <h4 align="left">
     Personal Email: kcg3@icloud.com